The latest press releases

 Former department store converted

 A lawn for playing and sunbathing in the centre of the town and on a rooftop too.
 How is that done?
 As part of the conversion to a modern residential and commercial property, the former Hertie department store was given a completely new structure.
 A green roof with an area of 850 m² was created by making a deep cut into what was originally a rectangular cuboid building.
-The ZinCo system build-up “Roof Garden” with Aquatec® was perfect here thanks to its low height, and it was professionally installed by the roof gardeners GRÜN+DACH.
+The Zinco system build-up “Roof Garden” with Aquatec® was perfect here thanks to its low height, and it was professionally installed by the roof gardeners GRÜN+DACH.

 Making good use of underground car parks